What Is a Question?

 Where is the nearest pharmacy?

-Indirect (also called embedded) questions are the types of questions that are not asked directly.
+Embedded (also called indirect) questions are those that are not asked directly.
 Instead, they are embedded within another sentence or question.
-An embedded question is a subordinate clause rather than the main clause of the sentence.
+An embedded question is a dependent clause rather than the main clause of the sentence.
+Unlike a direct question, indirect questions follow the normal word order, meaning no inversion happens in their structure.

 Can you tell me where he plays tennis?